 Digitalization, automation and Artificial Intelligence (AI) are bringing new unprecedented dimension of prosperity for humanity.
 Emerging technologies such as blockchain, artificial intelligence, Internet of things, 3D printing, etc. provide practical ways of applying them to perform tasks normally requiring human intelligence.
-They also hold the potential to disrupt our economies and destroy lives throughout several generations.
+These disruptive technologies are spawning a myriad of services to citizens and therefore positively impact their daily lives by changing the way they take care of themselves, feed themselves and even the way of communication.
+They can, however, be a stalemate for security, health and also disrupt our economies and destroy lives over generations.

-The Internet of Things and the Internet of Nano Things, often referred to respectively as IoT and IoNT, describe new connected devices that range from wearable technology like smart watches to connected (Nano) sensors used in manufacturing, transportation, health and agriculture in a growing trend that seeks to bring technology to every sector.
+he Internet of Things and the Internet of Nano Things, often referred to respectively as IoT and IoNT, describe new connected devices that range from wearable technology like smart watches to connected (Nano) sensors used in manufacturing, transportation, health and agriculture in a growing trend that seeks to bring technology to every sector.